wzmli/phyloglmm/notes.md

 Aug 3rd 2017

 Adding the "extra" noise term seems to stablize and make things run on all platforms.
+TMB seems to be working, but still need code to extract estimates.

 TODO:
-Try to implement brms and fix glmmtmb
+Try to implement brms.

 ----------------------------------------------------------------------